GSTT-CSC/project-template/Image_Classification_README.md

 ```
 4. Define the config parameters and details in `config/config.cfg` and `config/local_config.cfg`.
 Further details about the config files can be seen below.

-5. Once, the configuration variables have been defined.
-To begin a training run once you've set up your project following the guidelines below, utilise the csc-mlops package run command.
+5. Once you've set up your project following the guidelines below, to begin a training run utilise the csc-mlops package run command:

 ```shell
 mlops run scripts/train.py -c config/config.cfg
 ```

-Run the following for usage information.
+Run the following for usage information:
 ```shell
 mlops run -h
 ```